 Hands down my favorite project in the book is Rhoeas, by Mercedes Tarasovich-Clark.
 I will make this shawl!

-My other favorites are Cimarron by Alexis Winslow, Framework, which is also by Mercedes Tarasovich-Clark, Lindsay (the shawl on the cover) by Tabetha Hedrick, and Glen Lennox by Kate Gagnon Osborn.
 I’m actually planning to cast-on Glen Lennox to take with me on a trip soon as my project to work on while travelling.
 I’m using some very luscious Plymouth Baby Alpaca Worsted in #100 natural that Mr. AC got me for our anniversary this year.
 It will be glorious to wear!
 This will also be my first knit project with a cable.
-Lets hope it goes well!
+See my finished Glen Lennox here!

 Have you seen the book?
 Which projects are your favorites?
 Have you started any?